Is Japan expensive…?

 Now is your friendly neighbourhood reminder that costs for Japan are always subject to change.
 Now is also where I’d like to mention that my budget trip to Japan was during one of the, let’s say, crustiest phases of my travels… Not everyone is going to want to go to the lengths I did to keep their daily expenses in Japan so low.

 For this article, all numerations will be given in USD.
-Japan’s currency is the Japanese Yen (JPY) and as of March 2024, 1 USD = 151 JPY.
+Japan’s currency is the Japanese Yen (JPY).
+Find out how much your money is worth today by using the up-to-date converter below.

 Next up, to continue deciphering that elusive question of “Is Japan expensive?”, we’re gonna take a look at some general ballpark estimates for the costs of travelling in Japan.